dojo/widgets/src/radio/README.md

 `Radio` ensures that the proper attributes (ARIA or otherwise) are set along with classes when properties such as `disabled`, `readOnly`, `invalid`, etc. are used.

 `Label` is handled via a child renderer.
-We recommend pointing it at the input's `widgetId` property.
+Child content will be rendered within a Label.